ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 SCITT issuers are identified using DID, which provides a flexible, decentralized identity framework.

-MUST support at least did:web for bootstrapping identities from domain ownership via https certificates.
+The service MAY support the `did:web` method for bootstrapping identities from domain ownership via https certificates.

-The transparency service MUST resolve the issuer DID before registering their artifacts.
+The service MUST resolve the issuer DID before registering their claims.

-The transparency service SHOULD publicly record a transcript of the DID resolution at the time of registration.
+The service SHOULD record a transcript of the DID resolution at the time of registration.

 The service can cache and re-use DID resolution.
 - Evidence capture?
 - What does it mean in terms of transcript?

+> Details TBD.
+We could e.g. include a digest of the DID document at the time of registration in the leaf, or introduce another kind of record in the ledger.

-> The rest is based on an earlier syntactic spec.
+> The rest of this section is based on an earlier syntactic spec.

 Digital supply chain artifacts are heterogeneous and originated from sources using various formats and encodings Large scale ledger services in support of supply chain authenticity and transparency require a simply and well-supported signing envelope that is easy to use and interoperates with the semantic of the ledger services.
 In this document, a COSE profile is defined that limits the potential use of a COSE envelope to the requirements of such a supply chain ledger, leveraging solutions and principles from the Concise Signing and Encryption (COSE) space.